kbl40/USEconomyVAR/Code/CodeReadME.md

-All code used for this project is housed in this file.
+All code used for this project is housed in this folder.
 Code is written in Stata.